communitysnowobs/snowdensity/README.md

 # snowdensity

 We have prepared scripts in Matlab, Jupyter Notebook, and Python that will calculate snow water equivalent based on day, month, year, lat, lon, and snow depth at the observation point.

-In this
+These scripts are associated with:
+Hill, D.F., Burakowski, E.A., Crumley, R.L., Keon, J., Hu, J.M., Arendt, A.A., Wikstrom Jones, K., Wolken G.J., 2019, "Converting snow depth to snow water equivalent using climatological variables," The Cryosphere, v.13, pp.1767-1784 https://doi.org/10.5194/tc-13-1767-2019

-repo you will find a single matlab (.m) function file, a single jupyter notebook (.ipynb) file, a single python (.py) file, two zipped ESRI ASCII grid files, and one (.rtf) file with information about the grid files.
+In this repo you will find a single matlab (.m) function file, a single jupyter notebook (.ipynb) file, a single python (.py) file, two zipped ESRI ASCII grid files, and one (.rtf) file with information about the grid files.
 The grids contain climatological normals of winter precipitation (Dec-Jan-Feb) and temperature difference (diff between mean T of warmest month and mean T of coldest month).